The affine LIBOR models: Existing approaches

 where $H^{T_{k+1}}$ denotes the martingale part of $H$ under the measure $\pt[k+1]$ and the drift term $b(s,T_{k})$ is analogous to \eqref{LIBOR-drift-term}, ensuring that $L(\cdot,T_k)\in\mathcal M(\P_{T_{k+1}})$.
 The \smmg $H^{\tk[k+1]}$ has the $\P_{T_{k+1}}$-canonical decomposition

 where the $\P_{T_{k+1}}$-Brownian motion is

 and the $\P_{T_{k+1}}$-compensator of $\mu^H$ is

 Now, we can immediately deduce from \eqref{Levy-FP-Brownian} and \eqref{Levy-FP-compensator} that the structure of the process $H$ under $\pt$ is preserved under any forward measure $\pt[k+1]$.
 For example, if $H$ is a \lev process under $\pt$ then it becomes a time-inhomogeneous \lev process under $\pt[k+1]$, if the volatility function is time-dependent.
-We can also deduce that the measure change from the terminal to any forward measure is an Esscher transformation (cf. \citeANP{KallsenShiryaev02} \citeyearNP{KallsenShiryaev02}).
+We can also deduce that the measure change from the terminal to any forward measure is an Esscher transformation (cf. \citeNP{KallsenShiryaev02}).

-As a result, the model is analytically tractable, and caps and swaptions can be priced in semi-analytic form (similarly to an HJM model).
+As a result, the model is analytically tractable, thus caps and swaptions can be priced in semi-analytic form (similarly to an HJM model).
+Even some path-dependent derivatives can be priced easily, cf. Kluge and Papapantoleon \citeyear{KlugePapapantoleon06}.
 However, \textit{negative} \lib rates can occur in this model, since forward prices are positive but not necessarily greater than one.
-Thus Axiom 1 is \textit{violated}, while Axioms 2 and 3 are satisfied in the best possible way, since \lib rate processes are analytically tractable with respect to all possible forward measures. \end{approach}
+Thus Axiom 1 is \textit{violated}, while Axioms 2 and 3 are satisfied in the best possible way: \lib rate processes are analytically tractable with respect to all possible forward measures. \end{approach}

 \begin{remark} The forward price model can be embedded in the HJM framework with a \textit{deterministic} volatility structure; cf. \citeN[\S 3.1.1.]{Kluge05}. \end{remark}

 \begin{approach} \emph{Markov-functional models} were introduced in the seminal paper of \citeN{HuntKennedyPelsser00}.
 In contrast to the previous two approaches, the aim of Markov-functional models is not to model some fundamental quantity, for example the \lib or swap rate, directly.
 Instead, Markov-functional models are constructed by inferring the model dynamics, as well as their functional forms, through matching the model prices to the market prices of certain liquid derivatives.
 That is, they are \emph{implied interest rate models}, and should be thought of in a fashion similar to local volatility models and implied trees in equity markets.